dimpase/M2/GitForWorkshop.md

 ## Interacting with the Workshop respository

-As a workshop participant, you are part of a github team and this means you can directly interact with the workshop repository.
+As a workshop participant, you are part of a github team and this means you can directly interact with the workshop repository (forking the workshop repository is not necessary).

-You can clone (i.e. get a local copy of) the workshop repository like this.
+You can clone (i.e. get a local copy of) the workshop repository like this (for Leipzig 2018 -- adjust as needed).

     git clone https://github.com/Macaulay2/Workshop-2018-Leipzig.git